-Are you aware that the vast majority of the things that midwives do during antnatal and postnatal checks and when looking after women in labour are actually screening tests?
+Are you aware that the vast majority of the things that midwives do during antenatal and postnatal checks and when looking after women in labour are actually screening tests?
 No matter whether we are checking a woman’s blood pressure, urine or haemoglobin levels, the height of her uterus, the size of her baby, or the dilation of her cervix in labour, we are effectively applying a screening test to see whether these things are ‘within normal limits’.

 At the simplest level, screening could be said to be about scanning the horizon for things that are anomalous, or that might indicate a problem.
 But this seemingly simple act can, as I noted in The importance of consent, carry risks of its own, and once you begin to analyse the concept of screening, some very tricky questions emerge.
 These questions have been of interest to me for many years, and I have written (and talked) a lot about them in different arenas.
 This post gathers together a number of my thoughts, books and articles on the subject of screening and links to all of the articles that I have written on this topic which are freely available on this website.

 The Art of Questioning is an opinion piece which is now more than twenty years old.
 It was the first article in which I argued that it might be helpful to break down the different interventions and tests that pregnant and birthing women are offered into different categories in order that we – whether as women, midwives and/or birth workers – can more clearly see what is being offered, with what intention and with what potential consequences.
-I also wrote about these ideas in the AIMS booklet What’s Right For Me?
+I also wrote about these ideas in a booklet which later turned into What’s Right For Me?
 At the same time, I was applying some of the questions to topics such as anti-D, vitamin K and group B strep, with articles on the latter topic including The war on group B strep and an article that (had there been room on the page in the journal) would have been called Giant breakthrough in screening or great big stressor?, but which had to be abbreviated to Giant breakthrough or great big stressor? instead!
 Another area I took issue with was Carbon monoxide testing: what choice?

 In Screening and the Consequences of Knowledge, which looked in more depth at some of the areas that I had previously written about, including group B strep, I again pointed out how much of what midwives do can be considered as screening, and quoted Barbara Katz-Rothman (2001), who raised a really important point about the relationship between information and time: